EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.background.md

 ### imUtil.background.collapse_stat

-Collapse an image on one dimension and calc line statistics Package: @imUtil.background Description: Collapse an image on one dimension and calculate the line statistics including smooth background level, and std
+Collapse an image on one dimension and calc line statistics Package: @imUtil.background Description: Collapse an image on one dimension and calculate the line statistics including smooth background level, and std estimate.